-Prior to 2016, Colgate also regularly reviewed its performance against a smaller group of peer companies for purposes of making awards that were based on relative performance measures, such as the supplemental long-term incentive award opportunity based on relative shareholder return.
+Prior to 2016, Colgate also regularly reviewed its performance against a smaller group of peer companies for purposes of making awards that were based on relative performance measures, such as the portion of the long-term incentive award opportunity based on relative shareholder return.
 This peer group was selected to represent companies that were in the same industry as Colgate and that were comparable to Colgate from an investment perspective.
 This historical industry peer group consisted of Avon Products, Inc., Beiersdorf AG, The Clorox Company, Kimberly-Clark Corporation, The Procter & Gamble Company, Reckitt Benckiser Group plc and Unilever N.V. and is referred to in this CD&A as the "Prior Industry Peer Group."

-Following a review of peer practice, in March 2016, the P&O Committee determined to use one peer group for both compensation and financial performance comparisons, and decided to review Colgate's performance against the Comparison Group for purposes of making awards that are based on relative performance measures for performance periods starting in 2016, including the 2016 relative performance award.
-The P&O Committee also believes use of the larger Comparison Group is appropriate for this purpose because in a smaller group such as the Prior Industry Peer Group, the performance of a single company is more likely to distort the results than in a larger group, and therefore a larger group will lead to more accurate and useful comparisons for investors.
+Following a review of peer practice, in March 2016, the P&O Committee determined to use one peer group for both compensation and financial performance comparisons, and decided to review Colgate's performance against the larger compensation peer group for purposes of making awards that are based on relative performance measures for performance periods starting in 2016.
+The P&O Committee also believes use of the larger compensation peer group is appropriate for this purpose because in a smaller group such as the Prior Industry Peer Group, the performance of a single company is more likely to distort the results than in a larger group, and therefore a larger group will lead to more accurate and useful comparisons for investors.

-Because the P&O Committee established the performance measures for the 2014-2016 performance cycle at the beginning of 2014, the peer group against which Colgate's total shareholder return is evaluated for purposes of determining whether the Named Officers earned the supplemental long-term incentive award for the 2014-2016 performance period is the Prior Industry Peer Group.
+Because the P&O Committee established the performance measures for the 2015-2017 performance cycle at the beginning of 2015, the peer group against which Colgate's total shareholder return is evaluated for purposes of determining whether the Named Officers earned the portion of the long-term incentive award for the 2015-2017 performance period based on total shareholder return is the Prior Industry Peer Group.

-The Company's average adjusted earnings-per-share growth, total shareholder return, net sales growth, operating cash flow as a percentage of sales, return on sales, organic sales growth and return on invested capital relative to the Prior Industry Peer Group during the three-year period from 2014-2016 were as follows:
+The Company's average adjusted earnings-per-share growth, net sales growth, total shareholder return, organic sales growth, operating cash flow as a percentage of sales, return on sales and return on invested capital relative to the Prior Industry Peer Group during the three-year period from 2015 to 2017 were as follows:

 Percentile

-Adjusted earnings-per-share growth 2nd
+Adjusted earnings-per-share growth Lowest

+Net sales growth 25th

-Total shareholder return 24th
+Total shareholder return 35th

-Net sales growth 26th
+Organic sales growth 54th

 Operating cash flow as a percentage of sales 78th

-Return on sales 84th
+Return on sales 83rd

-Organic sales growth 96th

 Return on invested capital Highest